daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 Alright that's enough reading, now let us get started to writing codes.
 To do so you will need to set up a DuckDB [environment](20240819_definition_development environment.md) in a [Daytona workspace](20240819_definition_daytona workspace.md).
 Let’s begin.

-## Step 1: Create a Github Repository
+## Step 1: Create a GitHub Repository

 First head to GitHub website and create a [repository](20240819_definition_repository.md) with the name of your choice.
 For my repository name, I’ll use `playground-duckdb`.
 The full URL path to the repository is `https://github.com/c0d33ngr/playground-duckdb`

 ## Step 2: Clone the repository using Git

 After creating the repository, the next step is to clone the repository into your local PC or Mac.
-To clone the repository, open your terminal and run this command `git clone https://github.com/USERNAME/REPOSITORY-NAME` but replace the placeholders with your github name and repository name you chose in step 1.
+To clone the repository, open your terminal and run this command `git clone https://github.com/USERNAME/REPOSITORY-NAME` but replace the placeholders with your GitHub username and repository name you chose in step 1.

 In my case, it’s `git clone https://github.com/c0d33ngr/playground-duckdb`